rubenqba/java-ml/readme.txt

 	Apache Commons Math is distributed under Apache License 2.0 http://commons.apache.org/math/

-- Abeel Java Toolkit: used in some classes, version 2.2 is included AJT is distributed under GNU GPL 2 or later http://sourceforge.net/projects/ajt/
+- Abeel Java Toolkit: used in some classes, version 2.9 is included AJT is distributed under GNU LGPL 2 or later http://sourceforge.net/projects/ajt/

 - Jama: used in some algorithms, version 1.0.2 is included